-June 1, 2024
+June 1, 2025

-Dear OAB Member Stations:
+Dear Participating Member Stations of the OAB NCSA program:

 Once again Angels on Track is asking for your participation to support our mission to eliminate dangerous railroad crossings.
 All crossings should be considered dangerous.
+Don't think it can't happen to you.
+Careful drivers, good drivers, are killed and injured in accidents at bad crossings every day.
+You can be following all required traffic laws and still be involved in a railroad crossing accident because of a dangerous railroad crossing.
 With past hazardous derailments occurring in Ohio, all the more reason to make sure every crossing is protected with the safest protection, gates.
 We sincerely hope that you will consider playing our public service announcements.
 Previous support has resulted in hundreds of our Dangerous Crossing Reports being submitted by Ohioans concerned about existing hazards at/along railroad crossings in their community.
 Your participation will help us bring much needed attention to "bad crossings" throughout Ohio.
 Over the years Angels on Track has continued to work with state and local officials to improve dangerous railroad crossings.
-Our public service announcements help educate the public to be aware of existing hazards that are present at all crossings.
+Our public service announcements help educate the public to identify existing hazards that are present at all crossings.

 The Angels on Track Foundation® was established in 1997 as a result of a 1995 fatal train/car tragedy at Deerfield Avenue railroad crossing in Stark County, Ohio.
-Dennis and Vicky Moore, co-Trustees of the Foundation, lost their youngest son, Ryan and two of his friends as a result of this dangerous crossing.
+Dennis and Vicky Moore, co-Trustees of the Foundation, lost their youngest son, Ryan along with two of his friends at this dangerous crossing.
 The crossing was only marked with a crossbuck sign and thick vegetation/trees blocked the view down the tracks.
 Between 1975-1995 collisions at this crossing resulted in at least eight injuries and seven fatalities.
 Gates were finally installed in November of 1995.
 No accidents have been reported since.

-As a direct result of past Dangerous Crossing Reports (DCR's), the Ohio Rail Development Commission/PUCO has installed seventy six (76) sets of gates in: Union, Allen, Athens, Jackson, Tuscarawas, Crawford, Hancock, Seneca, Stark, Summit, Trumbull, Portage, Butler, Lorain, Lucas, Medina, Richland, Clermont, Clinton, Huron, Licking, Hardin, Hancock, Champaign, Darke, Logan, Warren, Highland, Muskingum, Holmes, Ottawa, VanWert, Washington, and Wood counties.
-In addition to gates being installed at unprotected crossings, hazards such as sight obstructions, malfunctioning signals, activation failures, blocked crossings, rough crossing surfaces, etc., have been repaired or removed.
-In a letter dated May 31, 2007, Matthew R. Dietrich, Acting Executive Director, Ohio Rail Development Commission, stated "The ORDC would like to commend The Angels on Track Foundation for providing a mechanism by which concerns can be voiced regarding grade crossing issues.
+As a direct result of past Dangerous Crossing Reports (DCR's), the Ohio Rail Development Commission/PUCO has installed ninety-seven (97) sets of gates in: Union, Allen, Athens, Jackson, Tuscarawas, Crawford, Hancock, Seneca, Stark, Summit, Trumbull, Portage, Butler, Lorain, Medina, Richland, Clinton, Huron, Licking, Hardin, Hancock, Champaign, Darke, Logan, Warren, Highland, Muskingum, Holmes, Ottawa, VanWert, Washington, Clermont, Lucas and Wood counties.
+In addition to gates being installed at unprotected crossings, hazards such as sight obstructions, malfunctioning signals, activation failures, blocked crossings, rough crossing surfaces have been repaired or removed.
+In a letter dated May 31, 2007, Matthew R. Dietrich, Acting Executive Director, Ohio Rail Development Commission, stated, "The ORDC would like to commend The Angels on Track Foundation for providing a mechanism by which concerns can be voiced regarding grade crossing issues.
 There is no substitute for direct input from local citizens who actually utilize the crossings.
 Your report affords us that opportunity."
 While the State of Ohio selects which railroad crossings are improved, our DCR's identify the hazards and put those responsible on notice.
 The Federal Railroad Administration (FRA) is also utilizing our reports to ensure federal mandates regarding signal and train operations across Ohio are being followed.

-As well as developing a system to report dangerous crossings, the Angels on Track Foundation has awarded reimbursement grants to Ohio counties to install gates at seventeen (17) unprotected crossings.
+In addition to developing a system to report dangerous crossings, the Angels on Track Foundation has awarded reimbursement grants to Ohio counties to install gates at seventeen (17) unprotected crossings in Stark, Medina, Huron, Delaware, and Wayne counties.
 These gate installations represent approximately \$500,000 in direct funding from Angels on Track for life-saving safety improvements.